abelyo252/AKeyword_Spotting/README.md

 <pre>
 Keyword spotting is the process of detecting specific words or phrases in a continuous stream of speech.
-It is a crucial component of many speech recognition systems, including virtual assistants, voice-activated devices, and automated transcription tools.
-The goal of keyword spotting is to accurately identify and isolate specific keywords from a large corpus of speech data.
+It is a crucial component of many spe ech recognition systems, including virtual assistants, voice-activated devices, and automated transcription tools.
+The goal of keyword spotti ng is to accurately identify and isolate specific keywords from a large corpus of speech data.
 It also include Graphical user interface
 </pre>

 <p align="center">